 Holding a Master of Arts degree in music from the University of Ottawa, JAMIE LOBACK is the Artistic Director of the Capital Chamber Choir, Ottawa Regional Youth Choir, and Ottawa Children’s Choir.
 Since 2005, he has served as Director of Music at St. Joseph’s Parish in Ottawa, conducting the church’s three choirs.

 In 2012, Jamie became the Artistic Director of the newly-formed Capital Chamber Choir.
 During his tenure, the choir has expanded to over 35 members with a focus on contemporary Canadian and international composers with a special focus on repertoire from the regions of Eastern and Northern Europe.
-The choir performs its own concert series each season in addition to various collaborations with the National Arts Centre and other local arts organizations.
-Jamie recently conducted the Capital Chamber Choir in St. John's Newfoundland at PODIUM 2018, the national conference of Choral Canada.
+The choir performs its own concert series each season in addition to collaborations with the National Arts Centre and other local arts organizations.
+In July 2018, Jamie conducted the Capital Chamber Choir in St. John's Newfoundland at PODIUM 2018, the national conference of Choral Canada.
+He is currently preparing the ensemble for performances of Handel's Messiah (December 2018) and Bach's St. Matthew Passion (January 2019) with the National Arts Centre Orchestra.